-As part of our work to inspire leaders, influencers and future leaders to think critically and to engage with the causes of social divisions, we host up to four Cumberland Seminars per year, over dinner at Cumberland Lodge.
+As part of our work to inspire leaders, influencers and future leaders to think critically and to engage with the causes of social divisions, we host up to four Cumberland Consultations per year, over dinner at Cumberland Lodge.

 Some of our PhD scholars are also invited to attend each event, as part of their ongoing mentoring programme and they help to provide a cross-generational approach to the discussions.